JuliaLang/julia/doc/src/manual/code-loading.md

 )
 ```

-Since all packages in a package directory environment are, by definiton, subdirectories with the expected entry-point files, their `paths` map entries always have this form.
+Since all packages in a package directory environment are, by definition, subdirectories with the expected entry-point files, their `paths` map entries always have this form.

 ### Environment stacks

 The third and final kind of environment is one that combines other environments by overlaying several of them, making the packages in each available in a single composite environment.
 These composite environments are called *environment stacks*.
 The Julia `LOAD_PATH` global defines an environment stack—the environment in which the Julia process operates.
 If you want your Julia process to have access only to the packages in one project or package directory, make it the only entry in `LOAD_PATH`.
-It is often quite useful, however, to have access to some of your favorite tools—standard libraries, profilers, debuggers, personal utilities, etc.—even if they are not depdenecies of the project you're working on.
+It is often quite useful, however, to have access to some of your favorite tools—standard libraries, profilers, debuggers, personal utilities, etc.—even if they are not dependencies of the project you're working on.
 By pushing an environment containing these tools onto the load path, you immediately have access to them in top-level code without needing to add them to your project.

 The mechanism for combining the `roots`, `graph` and `paths` data structures of the components of an environment stack is simple: they are simply merged as dictionaries, favoring earlier entries over later ones in the case of key collisions.
 In other words, if we have `stack = [env₁, env₂, …]` then we have: